 “We treat employees as units of productivity, workers to do our bidding.
 We interact with people but don’t form relationships.
-Unsurprisingly when we treat people this way they do not feel empowered or motivated.” – Be Understood or be Overlooked, Mastering Communication at Workplace1
+Unsurprisingly when we treat people this way they do not feel empowered or motivated.”– Be Understood or Be Overlooked, Mastering Communication at Workplace1

 How Does Your Company Communicate?

-The nature of communication is dependent on the organisational culture and the culture itself is dependent on how the organization communicates.
+The nature of communication is dependent on the organizational culture and the culture itself is dependent on how the organization communicates.
 However, seldom do companies realize what communication patterns are within the organization and how are they getting affected by them.
 So how do companies get affected because of the communicational patterns they practice?

 Do employees have the freedom to talk?

 Employees value concepts such as job satisfaction, organizational performance, and decision-making processes.
 When it comes to the satisfaction of employees in these factors, open communication plays a vital role (Rogers, 1987) 2.
 Speaking up cultures exist when employees feel a sense of freedom to talk about their negative along with positive opinions.
 This way of communication also demands not to engage in discriminatory practices; all opinions, and from every direction are welcome.